Crime and safety in romania

 Bus transfer from Bucharest Airport to the city.

 Once you arrive in Bucharest and after getting off the plane and easing your way through passport control, you’ll find yourself in the baggage reclaim area.
 Ignore currency exchange desks because the rate between Euro and Lei is very low.
 Instead, grab your luggage (if it fails to arrive, head for the small office on the right hand of side of the exit), and head off through customs to the arrivals area.
 Here there are loads of ATMs, a press shop and a small cafe.
-Is safe to use the ATM`s in Romania.
+It is safe to use the ATM`s in Romania.
 To the right is a passage leading to the departures terminal, lined with car hire desks and a few shops.

 There is another bus, 780, runs from the Otopeni Airport to Gara de Nord from 05:15 to 23:00 roughly every 30 minutes.
 You need to purchase a card before boarding (get it from the little booth which you’ll find on your right-hand side as you exit).
 A return journey into the city costs 7 lei (no singles are available, but there is no time limit on using the return).
 You also need to pay 3.70 lei for the card itself, but it can be recharged as often as you like at any ticket kiosk in Bucharest, and used on all Bucharest buses, trolleybuses and trams.
 The cards cannot be bought on board.